Anthemius (praetorian prefect): Rise to power

+Theodosian Walls

 The one work of Anthemius' that is still standing today is the main wall of the Theodosian Walls.
 In the early 5th century, Constantinople had begun to outgrow the bounds set by Constantine the Great, and so Anthemius initiated the construction of a new wall, about 1,500 m westwards from the old one, which stretched for 6.5 kilometers between the Sea of Marmara and the suburb of Blachernae near the Golden Horn.
 The extended new wall was completed in 413 and almost doubled the size of the city, a feat for which Bury later called him "in a sense, the second founder of Constantinople".

 In 414, Anthemius suddenly disappeared from the scene, while the prefecture was assumed by Monaxius.
 His fate remains unknown; some historians postulate he was dismissed by Augusta Pulcheria, while other scholars argue he retired or died of old age.
-After his departure, however, his descendents still retained political power.
+After his departure, his descendants still retained political power.
 Through his daughter's marriage to magister militum Procopius, he became maternal grandfather to the later Western Emperor Anthemius.
 He was also the father of Anthemius Isidorus, praetorian prefect of the East in 435-436 and Eastern Consul in 436.
 According to a legendary saint's life, he had a daughter named Apolinaria who lived as a monk.